SpiroEx/NewApp/README.md

 # For Devs

+1. `npm run initialize`.

+--

-1. Create GitHub project and push
+2. Create GitHub project and push

-2. Check if will use Firebase
+3. Check if will use Firebase

    - Create Firebase project